 Before installing EDB Postgres Advanced Server, use

 If you are installing Migration Toolkit or EDB*Plus, you must first install Java:

-Installing and Configuring Advanced Server
+Installing and configuring EDB Postgres Advanced Server

 Step 2: Assume superuser privileges to install the EDB repository configuration package: